rezyaev/ucsr-analytics/readme.md

 2. Open `cmd` folder with `cd cmd`.
 3. Run `go run . analyze`.

-The program will parse and analyze your demos for stats.
+The program will parse and analyze your demos for stats and write results to `stats.json`.
+You can then open `index.html` for data visualization.